 4. Anchor Your Feet and Slow Deliberate Movements

 The more you move around the more your body language will distract from your message.
-Doing interviews standing, even radio interviews, will change your whole physiology and give your more energy and authority.
-Stand with your feet about shoulder width apart and firmly anchored to the ground.
+Doing interviews standing, even radio interviews, will change your whole physiology and give you more energy and authority.
+Stand with your feet about shoulder-width apart and firmly anchored to the ground.
 It is hard to sound credible standing on one foot.